Please ensure Javascript is enabled for purposes of website accessibility

 Single-use plastic drinking straws and single-use plastic cutlery attached to a food or beverage product

-There is an exclusion for single-use plastic drinking straws and single-use plastic cutlery attached to a food or beverage product to enable or assist with consumption of the food or beverage.
+There is an exclusion for single-use plastic drinking straws and single-use plastic cutlery attached to, or contained within, a food or beverage product to enable or assist with consumption of the food or beverage.
 This will be removed from 1 September 2025.

-Removal of this exemption is in line will similar bans being put into place by New South Wales (from 1 January 2025) and by Victoria (from 1 January 2026).
+Removal of this exclusion is in line with similar bans being put into place by New South Wales (from 1 January 2025) and by Victoria (from 1 January 2026).

 What will be banned?

-• Plastic spoons or plastic forks attached to a food container
+• Plastic cutlery either attached to or contained within a food container

 • Plastic drinking straws attached to a drink container, for example juice drink containers